 - Petitions to remove conditions on residence

 The purpose of biometric screening is partially to conduct a background check on your criminal record and any potential immigration violations.
-Many people who do have a criminal record worry if it will affect their immigration case.
-We recommend working with an attorney if you’re worried that anything will affect your ability to apply for immigration benefits.
+Many people with a criminal record worry if it will affect their immigration case.
+We recommend working with an attorney if you’re worried that anything will affect your applying for a green card or immigration benefits.

 What Is the Biometrics Appointment?

 When you submit certain immigration applications to USCIS, you will receive a USCIS biometrics appointment notice.
 Conducting a biometrics screening of someone means taking their physiological and anatomical data to identify them.
 Most people have their fingerprints taken, have their photos taken, and produce a signature for biometric identification.